City of Mannheim

 Mannheim and the Rhine-Neckar Metropolitan Region

-Mannheim is the centre of the Rhine-Neckar Metropolitan region and one of the largest economic areas in Germany.
+Mannheim is the center of the Rhine-Neckar Metropolitan region and one of the largest economic areas in Germany.
 Numerous enterprises like SAP, BASF and Heidelberger print machines have their main offices here and offer excellent opportunities to gain business experience.

 Multifaceted Cultural Offers